Gyanankur23/Decision-Tree-Classifier-/README.md

 ## Overview
 This repository contains a **Decision Tree Classifier** that predicts a person's **job type** based on financial and demographic data from the **Bank Marketing dataset**.

+It's a part of the SkillCraft Technology Task 3 Submission.

 ## 📂 Folder Structure
 ```
 /DecisionTreeClassifier